-In the main Notes app, this is easily the best performance we’ve seen from a stylus from Apple, with the Apple-created software taking full use of the Metal 2 framework to give direct access to the GPU.
-This results in far-reduced latency when sketching or writing, and it’s easily the best experience we’ve had on a iPad.
+In Apple's Notes app, this is easily the best performance we’ve seen from a stylus from Apple, with the app making full use of the Metal 2 framework to give direct access to the GPU.
+This results in far-reduced latency when sketching or writing, and it’s easily the best experience we’ve had on an iPad.

 Variable pressure levels and the capability to use the edge of the tip give a new dimension to input, and the range of apps set up to take advantage of the Pencil (with Pixelmator and Procreate strong favourites) are numerous.
-Lightroom is also available, and the aforementioned Photoshop is making its way in 2019.
+Lightroom and Photoshop are also available.

 iPad Pro (2018): Features

-Apple has baked in a few new features for the new iPad Pro, with Face ID replacing the home button and fingerprint scanning combo.
-The facial recognition is swift and far easier to use, and works in any orientation, although we did manage to cover the camera most of the times we picked up the new Pro.
+Apple has baked in a few new features for the new iPad Pro, with Face ID replacing Touch ID in the Home button.
+The facial recognition is swift and far easier to use, and works in any orientation, although we did manage to cover the camera most of the times we picked up the iPad Pro.

 The speakers around the edge of the new iPad Pro, one in each corner, have their own woofer and tweeter, and movie audio in particular is excellent.

 One thing to note: USB-C is now the physical connection on offer here, bringing it more in line with the MacBook and allowing for faster data transfer.
-It’s annoying if you’ve got your life set up around Lightning cables, and you can’t connect flash drives easily either.
+It’s annoying if you’ve got your life set up around Lightning cables, although it does mean you can now connect flash drives and external hard drives.

 iPad Pro (2018): Should you buy it?